 - A statement which outlines whether the land is used by any other party, if so we may also require a statement in writing from those parties as to their position with regard to the future ownership of the land; and

-- Extracts from the Companies Office for the Company showing when it was registered and when it was struck off.
+- Extracts from the Companies Office for the Company showing when it was registered and when it was removed.

 We may also require further information if we feel that it is necessary to determine whether the land has vested in the Crown and it is appropriate for the Crown to deal with the land.
 The Commissioner of Crown Lands may also require further information than that listed above.